juliuswiscmsba/AzurLane-Characters-Images-Analysis/README.md

 No difference between each faction or ship type in the first scatter plot.

 However, scatter plots shows that hair and clothes play an important role.
-The x-axis seems to be hair color, and the y-axis seems to be the clothes' color.
+The x-axis seems to be hair color, and the y-axis seems to be clothes' color.

 #### Future Improvement: